List of Johnny Test characters: Tim Burnout

-Timothy "Tim" Burnout (voiced by Louis Chirillo in Seasons 1-4, Trevor Devall in Seasons 5-6) is a classmate of Susan and Mary and the former owner of Mr. Mittens.
-He copied the modified genetic structure used by Susan and Mary to create Dukey and used it on Mr. Mittens which turned him into an evil villain seeking world domination.
-Despite his lazy personality, he is apparently very intelligent, as he was able to alter Mr. Mittens (despite stealing the idea).
+Timothy "Tim" Burnout (voiced by Louis Chirillo in Seasons 1–4, Trevor Devall in Seasons 5–6) is a classmate of Susan and Mary and the former owner of Mr. Mittens.
+He copied the modified genetic structure used by Susan and Mary to enhance Dukey and used it on Mr. Mittens which turned him into an evil villain seeking world domination.
+Despite his lazy personality, Tim is apparently very intelligent as he was able to alter Mr. Mittens (despite stealing the idea).
 His last name refers to the way he acts.

 Lolo

 Lolo (voiced by Ashleigh Ball) is Susan and Mary's midnight blue lab monkey on who they sometimes test their experiments.
 She loves bananas and is somewhat intelligent (possibly due to the sister's tests).
-She has a strange metal hat piece on her head for an unexplained reason.
+Lolo has a strange metal hat piece on her head for an unexplained reason.

 Missy

-Missy Blakley (voiced by Ashleigh Ball in Seasons 2 onwards; Brittney Wilson in Season 5) is Sissy's pink labradoodle dog, who seems to show the same amount of dislike to Dukey as Sissy does to Johnny.
-Dukey has a crush on her but often displays the same hatred Johnny does for Sissy.
+Missy Blakley (voiced by Ashleigh Ball in Seasons 2 onwards; Brittney Wilson in Season 5) is Sissy Blakley's pink labradoodle dog who seems to show the same amount of dislike to Dukey as Sissy does to Johnny.
+Dukey has a crush on her, but often displays the same hatred Johnny does for Sissy.

 Repto-Slicer

 Repto-Slicer (vocal effects provided by Andrew Francis) is a blue-green mutant lizard.
-He earned his name from his ability to have razors protrude from his entire body; he even has a chainsaw for a tongue.
+He earned his name from his ability to have razors protrude from his entire body where he even has a chainsaw for a tongue.
 Repto-Slicer excels at salsa-making.
 He was originally owned and created by Eugene, who managed him very poorly.
 Repto-Slicer later decided to stay with Johnny after he tamed him.
+In a later episode, Repto-Slicer was transferred to Planet Razorium where he lives happily with alien creatures that look like him.

 Jillian Vegan

-Jillian Vegan (voiced by Maryke Hendrikse) is Dark Vegan's daughter.
+Jillian Vegan (voiced by Maryke Hendrikse) is an alien from the planet Vegandon who is Dark Vegan's daughter.
 She disapproves of her father's evil ways and makes friends with Johnny by helping him save his world twice.
 As of the fourth season, Jillian lives comfortably on Earth, having integrated successfully into its culture.
-She is a humanoid with green hair.
+She is a human-shape alien with green hair.

 Mrs. Vegan

-Mrs. Vegan (voiced by Ashleigh Ball) is Dark Vegan's wife and Jillian's mother, who constantly nags about Vegan's plans to take over the world.
+Mrs. Vegan (voiced by Ashleigh Ball) is an alien from the planet Vegandon who is Dark Vegan's wife and Jillian's mother.
+Mrs. Vegan constantly nags about her husband's plans to take over the world.

 The Turbo Toy Force

-The Turbo Toy Force is A group of toys that were animated and given superpowers by Johnny, Dukey, Mary, and Susan to battle Nasteria.
+The Turbo Toy Force is a group of toys that were animated and given superpowers by Johnny, Dukey, Mary, and Susan to battle Nasteria.
 The group consists of Stacy, Nice Sweatered Ben, a toy bunny rabbit, a toy dragon, a chew toy, and formerly Mega Roboticle.

 Speed McCool

 Speed McCool (voiced by Lee Tockar) is a famous actor.
 In the movies he is in, he has a chimpanzee.
 Johnny is a fan of his and once used a virtual reality machine to get inside his films.
+He is a composite parody of James Bond and Speed Racer.